danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 ## Goal

-The goal of this lab is to understand GDPR (General Data Protection Regulation) requirements, its impact on your organization, and how ServiceNow can help your compliance journey to GDPR.
+The goal of this lab is to understand General Data Protection Regulation (GDPR) requirements, its impact on your organization, and how ServiceNow can help your compliance journey to GDPR.
 ServiceNow Governance, Risk, and Compliance (GRC) helps bring order to an enterprise's compliance requirements to GDPR.
 It provides best practices to meet the GDPR requirements.
 This lab explains key ServiceNow application to support GDPR and names the key citations (regulatory requirements) for GDPR.